Codecademy/docs/content/java/concepts/methods/methods.md

 Methods consist of at least the following elements:

-- return type: the type of the value that is returned from the method
+- return type: The type of the value that is returned from the method
-- name: the name of the method
+- name: The name of the method

-Additionally they optionally include:
+Additionally, they optionally include:

-- parameters: methods can have no, one or multiple parameters which consist of a [data type](https://www.codecademy.com/resources/docs/java/data-types/) and a name. parameters make it possible to provide values to the method which can be used inside the body of a method
+- parameters: Methods can have no, one, or multiple parameters which consist of a [data type](https://www.codecademy.com/resources/docs/java/data-types/) and a name.
+Parameters make it possible to provide values to the method which can be used inside the body of a method.
-- modifier: modifiers define in which way and from which context a method is callable
+- modifier: Modifiers define in which way and from which context a method is callable.
-- exceptions: exceptions can be thrown by method to make the caller react to unexpected situations (i.e. a non existing file)
+- exceptions: Exceptions can be thrown by method to make the caller react to unexpected situations (i.e. a non existing file).
-- body: the body of a method contains all statements the method should execute when being called.
-The body is only optional in interfaces and abstract classes
+- body: The body of a method contains all statements the method should execute when being called.
+The body is only optional in interfaces and abstract classes.

 ## A Minimal Signature